 Every school has their own process for handling bullying and harassment reporting.
 The following guidelines are used by permission of Committee for Children.
-They are taken directly from the Steps to Respect curriculum and are intended to supplement (not replace) existing curriculum and guidelines already used in your school.
+They are taken directly from the Second Step curriculum and are intended to supplement (not replace) existing curriculum and guidelines already used in your school.